Symmetries of the Black Hole Interior and Singularity Regularization: Introduction

 Just like in the case of the homogeneous and isotropic FLRW model, the presence of an $\mathfrak{sl}(2,\R)$ structure enables to reformulate the phase space dynamics of the black hole interior in terms of the exponentiated $\text{SL}(2,\R)$ flow on the AdS$_2$ hyperboloid.
-This leads to an elegant geometrization of the dynamics in terms of horocycles.
+This leads to an elegant geometrization of the dynamics in terms of horocycles (these are curves whose normal geodesics converge all asymptotically in the same direction).
 In addition, having the full Poincar\'e structure available on phase space open up the possibility of studying the quantization of the black hole interior in terms of representations of the algebra.